By Josua Joubert, CEO and Principal Officer: CompCare Medical Scheme

 Other medical scheme members may feel that their contributions entitle them to gain an advantage at the expense of their medical scheme and other members.
 In either case, their activities drive up costs, and may negatively impact the financial stability of a scheme.

 Healthcare provider fraud also occurs from time to time.
-Some healthcare providers have been known to submit fraudulently, or ‘phantom’ claims.
-These may be presented with or without the knowledge of members.
-In the latter case, members and providers effectively conspire to defraud a medical scheme.
+Some healthcare providers have been known to submit fraudulent or ‘phantom’ claims.
+These may be submitted with or without the knowledge of members.
+In the latter case, members and providers effectively conspire in order to defraud a medical scheme.
 Other fraudulent activities that have been identified include over-servicing and incorrect prescription submissions.

 Scheme members should follow these guidelines to help prevent fraud and irregular claiming: